When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 Ksamil Albania

 Ksamil is a small coastal village in southern Albania, located along the Ionian Sea, just 15 kilometers south of Saranda and near the Greek island of Corfu.
-It sits within Butrint National Park, a UNESCO-protected area.
+It sits within Butrint National Park, a UNESCO-protected area, with the ocean on the west side and a lake to the east.

 During the summer months, Ksamil becomes one of Albania’s most popular and crowded beach destinations, attracting both locals and international tourists looking for an affordable Mediterranean paradise.